Credit Scoring: Part 5 – Scorecard Development

 Figure 1.
 Standard Scorecard Development Process

-"If you torture the data long enough, it will confess to anything."
+“If you torture the data long enough, it will confess to anything.”
 (Ronald Coase, Economist) – A standard scorecard model, based on logistic regression, is an additive model; hence, special variable transformations are required.
 The commonly adopted transformations – fine classing, coarse classing, and either dummy coding or weight of evidence (WOE) transformation – form a sequential process providing a model outcome that is both easy to implement and explain to the business.
-Additionally, these transformations assist in converting non-linear relationships between independent variables and the dependent variable into a linear relationship – the customer behavior often requested by the business.
+Additionally, these transformations assist in converting non-linear relationships between independent variables and the dependent variable into a linear relationship – the customer behaviour often requested by the business.

 Applied to all continuous variables and those discrete variables with high cardinality.
 This is the process of initial binning into typically between 20 and 50 fine granular bins.

 Where a binning process is applied to the fine granular bins to merge those with similar risk and create fewer bins, usually up to ten.
-The purpose is to achieve simplicity by creating fewer bins, each with distinctively different risk factors while minimizing the information loss.
+The purpose is to achieve simplicity by creating fewer bins, each with distinctively different risk factors while minimising the information loss.
 However, to create a robust model that is resilient to overfitting, each bin should contain a sufficient number of observations from the total account (5% is the minimum recommended by most practitioners).
-These opposing goals can be achieved through an optimization in the form of optimal binning that maximizes a variable’s predictive power during the coarse classing process.
-Optimal binning utilizes the same statistical measures used during variable selection, such as information value, Gini and chi-square statistics.
+These opposing goals can be achieved through an optimisation in the form of optimal binning that maximises a variable’s predictive power during the coarse classing process.
+Optimal binning utilises the same statistical measures used during variable selection, such as information value, Gini and chi-square statistics.
 The most popular measure is, again, information value, although combination of two or more measures is often beneficial.
 The missing values, if they contain predictive information, should be a separate class or merged to bin with similar risk factors.

 The process of creating binary (dummy) variables for all coarse classes except the reference class.
 This approach may present issues as the extra variables requires more memory and processing resources, and occasionally overfitting may arise because of the reduced degrees of freedom.